karangattu/shiny_helpdesk/README.md

 ---

-Create shiny issues and get AI responses on GitHub
+Create shiny issues and have AI autolabel them based on content; also generate responses to common questions and issues.
 ---

 Includes all the crowd favorite responses like: